 You have really crappy days.
 You feel confused, upset, insecure, scared, frustrated, infuriated, sad.
-"Isn't it great," you sarcastically say, "that recovery has granted me freedom to experience all this crap?"
+“Isn’t it great,” you sarcastically say, “that recovery has granted me the freedom to experience all this crap?”

-But experiencing these feelings directly provides a gateway to truly and humbly and fully living - guided by your heart rather than an unwell brain, guided by your truth rather than the eating disorder's dissociated, disjointed, and deceiving version of truth.
-Because the eating disorder isn't your truth - it's your mask.
+But experiencing these feelings directly provides a gateway to truly and humbly and fully living – guided by your heart rather than an unwell brain, guided by your truth rather than the eating disorder’s dissociated, disjointed, and deceiving version of the truth.
+Because the eating disorder isn’t your truth – it’s your mask.
 The kind of mask that was assembled with plaster and stuck to your face in the making.
-You'd think it was practically merged with your face because it takes its shape and hardens to form-fit its very contours.
-And when you try to take it off, it hurts and itches and you have to peel off pieces of plaster sticking to your skin, and when you finally get it all off, you're red and raw.
+You’d think it was practically merged with your face because it takes its shape and hardens to form-fit its very contours.
+And when you try to take it off, it hurts and itches and you have to peel off pieces of plaster sticking to your skin, and when you finally get it all off, you’re red and raw.